St Luke's Church, Kentish Town: Interior

 The walls are of exposed red brick with two bands of stone.
 The nave arcades have low cylindrical pillars.
 Between the arches are shafts which support the principal roof timbers.
 The floor is paved with red and black tiles.
 From the crossing, there are three steps up to the brick-vaulted chancel and a further six steps up to the sanctuary, which has decorative tiles and sedilia.

-Ministry

-One of its missions is combatting gun and knife crime, though its website has no particular information on how it is accomplishing this stated goal.
+Stance on LGBT people

 A woman has said she was forced out of a church congregation after coming out as a lesbian.
-Rachel Gillingham's case left her needing three years of counselling.
+The woman's case left her needing three years of counselling.
 An investigation into St Luke's Church in Oseney Crescent and its vicar has since taken place.
 She had been a regular at the church – part of the Holy Trinity Brompton (HTB) network – but was frozen out after coming out to Reverend Jon March in 2019.
+Fr Robert Thompson supported the woman.
+Thompson said that the requirement for celibacy did not apply to lay people – people who are not ordained – and only to clergy.
+The woman shared about how the experience resulted in Post-traumatic stress disorder.